Netflix/falcor/documentation/paths.md

 ### PathSet Array

-PathSet Syntax Strings expand on the Path Syntax Grammer, adding ranges, and the ability to specify multiple keys or ranges in indexers.
-PathSet Syntax Strings are immediately parsed into PathSet Arrays, which has a run-time cost.
-Any [Model](http://netflix.github.io/falcor/documentation/model.html) which can accept multiple Paths can also accept PathSets.
+In addition to PathSet Syntax Strings, [Models](http://netflix.github.io/falcor/documentation/model.html) can also be passed an Arrays of KeySets, simply referred to as a PathSet.
+Here are a few examples of valid PathSets:

-The following PathSet Strings are valid:
+The following PathSet Arrays are valid:

 * ["todos", { from: 0, to: 2 }, "name"] is equivalent to ["todos", 0, "name"], ["todos", 1, "name"], and ["todos", 2, "name"]
 * ["todos", { from: 0, length: 2 }, "name"] is equivalent to ["todos", 0, "name"], and ["todos", 1, "name"]